Helma Kissner: Biography

-Kissner was born in Sensburg, East Prussia as the daughter of a carpenter and housewife.
+Kissner was born in Sensburg, East Prussia, as the daughter of a carpenter and housewife.
 She had two sisters, one of whom died shortly before the end of World War II.
 In 1934, she joined the League of German Girls, and in 1941 she joined the Nazi Party.
 During World War II, as a radio operator, Kissner was associated with the German Labour Front and the Waffen-SS.
 From 21 April to 7 July 1944, she was a radio operator in KL Auschwitz-Birkenau, where, due to her function, she had access to many confidential official documents.
 Then, until the end of the war, she served in Natzweiler-Struthof in Alsace.
 After the war, Kissner was interned until 18 July 1948.

 In 2015, the German prosecutor's office planned to bring her to trial, accusing her of aiding in the murder of at least 266,390 people during her service in Auschwitz-Birkenau.
-On 9 September 2016, however, she was found unfit to stand trial by a court in Kiel.
+On 9 September 2016, however, she was found unfit to stand trial by a court in Kiel due to illness.